 We also sell gift cards to clients and establish a liability based on the face value of such gift cards.
 If a gift card is not used, we will recognize estimated gift card breakage revenue proportionately to customer usage of gift cards over the expected gift card usage period, subject to requirements to remit balances to governmental agencies.

-We have not made any material changes to our revenue recognition accounting policies during the fiscal year ended July 30, 2022.
+We have not made any material changes to our revenue recognition accounting policies during fiscal 2023.

 Recent Accounting Pronouncements